 What are you hoping to accomplish from this training plan?
 Do you want your team to simply learn the new software, or are your goals deeper than that?
 This could be a time to improve camaraderie among the team, grow professionally together, and spot potential future leaders.
 Whatever you desire to get out of this transition with your team, write it down and keep those at the forefront of your mind during the switch.

 Learn the most important components of the software.
 Create a test of the top 10 things to know about it.
 Then quiz the team until everyone has passed off on these crucial components.
+The fitness studio software you select to help with your growth should contain training videos within it’s portal that your staff can watch at their convenience.
+Combined with great customer service, it should be a breeze to get your team up to date.

 Create and train on a script revolving around questions members may ask.